manish-sg/stackgo-docs/docs/StackGo-Tutorial.md

 }
 ```

-Store the value for the `access_token` perhaps in text file or password manager.
+Store the value for the `access_token` perhaps in a text file or password manager.

-### Step 4: Create a 'Authorization Link` for your hubspot
+### Step 4: Create an 'Authorization Link` for your Hubspot

 Visit the [Hubspot Generate Link](https://docs.stackgo.io/docs/stackgo-docs/All-OpenApi3Json.json/paths/~1hubspot~1auth~1%7BappSlug%7D/get) and in the rignt pane add any string as `userForeighIdentifer` and the `appSlug` from Step 2.
 Make a note of the `userForeighIdentifer` for the onward steps.